Electrical Engineering (EE)

 EE 359 Electrical Engineering Laboratory 1 Cr.

 Implementation, analysis, and design of electric and electronic circuits involving resistors, inductors, capacitors, diodes, bipolar transistors, MOS transistors, operational amplifiers and filters.
 Study and practice in the use of standard electrical engineering laboratory instrumentation.
 Laboratory 2 hours.
-Prerequisite: EE 215; corequisites: EE 356, EE 357.
+Prerequisite: EE 215; EE 356 and EE 357, or concurrent enrollment.

 EE 366 Electronics II 4 Cr.